Phonon limit to simultaneous near-unity efficiency and indistinguishability in semiconductor single photon sources: Indistinguishability and efficiencies

 which is Eq.~(4) in the main text.
 The analytic expressions for the efficiencies quoted in the main text are obtained with the same approximation $P_D\approx P_{\mathrm{ZPL}}+\mathcal{F}P_{\mathrm{SB}}$ quoted above.

-In order to benchmark our formalism, in Fig.~{\ref{comparison}} we compare our full theory where the cavity is not adiabatically eliminated (solid curve), the adiabatic approximation expressed in Eq.~({\ref{IWithSB}}) (dashed curve), and the exact diagonalisation method of Ref.~\cite{PhysRevB.90.035312s} (plot markers).
+In order to benchmark our formalism, in Fig.~({\ref{comparison}}-a) we compare our full theory where the cavity is not adiabatically eliminated (solid curve), the adiabatic approximation expressed in Eq.~({\ref{IWithSB}}) (dashed curve), and the exact diagonalisation method of Ref.~\cite{PhysRevB.90.035312} (plot markers).
 We see that both the full theory and the approximation above match the numerically exact results excellently, and both tend towards the expected value of $\mathcal{I}=B^4$ in the limit $\kappa_f \to \infty$.
+Finally, in Fig.~({\ref{comparison}}-b) we show the corresponding detected emission spectrum for the parameters indicated, which displays vacuum Rabi splitting.
+This demonstrates that our full theory, as well as our analytic expressions remain valid at the onset of the strong coupling regime.

 [1]{} [1]{#1}